-Dubai is now a top winter sun destination for us sun starved UK residents.
-It is the time of year again when the clocks go back to GMT and it gets darker and colder here.
-If we are looking for sunshine, where can we go that won’t give us serious jet lag, and is guaranteed warmth and amusement?
+Dubai is now a top winter sun destination for sun starved UK residents.
+When the clocks go back to GMT and it gets darker and colder here, the climate of Dubai beckons.
+Looking for sunshine, where can we go that won’t give us serious jet lag, and is guaranteed warmth and amusement?
 One destination now at the top of the list these days is Dubai.

 Facts about Dubai

 Dubai has big ideas.
 It is ruled by one royal family and this means that decisions are made quickly without endless prevarication.
 The enormous Dubai airport is one of those big ideas.
 It has undergone an extraordinary expansion, rapidly becoming one of the world’s busiest hubs.
 It is on course to becoming the world’s busiest airport, knocking Heathrow of the top spot.
 50% of all flights from here are flown by Emirates, the country’s own airline.
 The business class lounge at Dubai is definitely a great experience, although you must be flying business class to get into it.
 You can have everything from a delicious running buffet to a personalised cocktail.
 You can have an omelette made for you at any time of the day or night, and that’s just for starters.

 Dubai’s big attractions

 I travel often on Emirates airlines, mainly to and from Australia where my friends live.
 Breaking the journey from Australia back home at the Emirates airline hub in Dubai, is a good way of making you feel you’re not really going home yet.

 The country almost went bust some years ago from continuous borrowing and expansion.
 Dubai pulled itself up by its Shopping Malls, and is back in the volume visitor game.
 In financial difficulties, Dubai had its debts underwritten to the tune of 10 billion dollars by the UAE president, Khalifa Bin Zayed.